Perth, Gosnells & Kwinana Parenting and Consent Plans

 - The initiating (1st) person makes contact with Jo-Anne seeking family dispute resolution.

-- An Intake and Assessment Session is conducted with the first person.
+- An Intake and Assessment Session ( Pre-Mediation) is conducted with the first person.

-- Thereafter, the second person (partner) is invited for family dispute resolution process session
+- The second person (partner) is then invited for family dispute resolution process session

 - Jo-Anne then undertakes an Intake and Assessment Session with the second person/partner.